 The Order Scheme will have direct economic benefits through the construction phase and end user phases.

 The Development will help unlock further renewal of the wider area, improving employment prospects and revitalising the local economy.
-In particular, the CPO Scheme is centrally located within Sutton Town Centre having the ability to transform this area and represent an early catalyst for other nearby housing regeneration sites and existing estates to come forward in the future.
+In particular, the Order Scheme is centrally located within Sutton Town Centre having the ability to transform this area and represent an early catalyst for other nearby housing regeneration sites and existing estates to come forward in the future.

-The CPO Scheme will increase employment opportunities by providing:
+The Order Scheme will increase employment opportunities by providing:

 132 temporary direct (on site) construction jobs per annum, over 3.5 years;